Muruganjr/runner-python/README.md

 Once the application is deployed:

-    Check the status of your deployment:

-    bash

 kubectl get deployments -n webapps

 Check the service and get the external IP:

-bash

 kubectl get svc -n webapps